Hawaii InterIsland Super Ferry

-It really depends on what time of year, and what the competative climate is like.
-During season, it’ll cost more.
+It really depends on what time of year and what the competitive climate is like.
+During the season, it’ll cost more.
 Sometimes you’ll find the airlines competing and almost giving fares away.
-For a while last year they were running $19 one way specials.
-I think at one point it got down to $5.
-GO! has been pushing the other major airlines like ALoha and Hawaiian to cut ticket prices.
+For a while last year, they were running $19 one-way specials.
+I think at one point, it got down to $5.
+GO! has been pushing other major airlines like ALoha and Hawaiian to cut ticket prices.
 Pacific Wings is usually really cheap, but they have really small planes and are a bit sketchy.

 Prices fluctuate between islands.
-Sorry to not give a better answer.
+Sorry for not giving a better answer.
 I bought tickets recently from Maui to Oahu for $75 each way.
 You may be able to get a better deal.
 Also, keep in mind what airport you’re flying into.
 Some airports are smaller and cost more to fly into and out of.
-The major airports will be more affordable.
+The major airports (like Kahului Airport) will be more affordable.

 I’m going from Kauai to Oahu next year and want to know whether it’s better to book a flight or to try the Superferry.